Dry Flaky Skin in Bulldogs and French Bulldogs

 Treating the acute phase is usually 2-3 months in duration pending improvements.

-Itch control is critical due to self-trauma and injury to your bulldog’s skin barrier.
-In severe, acute cases, drugs might be needed to control the itch.
+Controlling itch is crucial to prevent self-trauma and damage to your bulldog’s skin barrier.
+In severe or acute cases, medication may be necessary to manage the itching.

 secondary bacteria (Staphylococcus ) and yeast (Malassezia) infections are common and often require systemic medication.